Allan H. Harvey

 The first is the association with right-wing politics, which seems to have worsened since 2002.
 It was not always so; in the early 1900s many theologically conservative Christians (such as William Jennings Bryan) supported progressive causes like worker's rights, economic justice, and international peace.
-More recently, Newsweek declared 1976 the "Year of the Evangelical," in part because of the political rise of Jimmy Carter, whose personal integrity was appealing in the wake of Watergate.
+More recently, Newsweek declared 1976 the "Year of the Evangelical," in part because of the political rise of Jimmy Carter, whose personal Christian integrity was appealing in the wake of Watergate.
 But by 1980 Carter was the enemy for a new influx of politically active Christian conservatives (notably the Moral Majority), whose original impetus was the government's denial of tax exemptions to schools that practiced racial discrimination (only a few years later did abortion become a major issue).
-That rightward turn has continued in the years since.
+That rightward turn has since continued.

 As a result, in many minds Evangelicalism has become synonymous with a Religious Right that crusades for things that I consider contrary to the ways of Jesus.
-"Evangelical" causes include the glorification of guns and violence, a flag-waving nationalism that often becomes idolatrous, opposition to caring for God's creation, and economic policies that favor the rich over the poor.
-An increasingly prominent feature is hostility to science – not just science like biology that is in tension with some interpretations of Scripture, but also fields like environmental and climate science that don't threaten any Christian doctrine but do threaten the short-term profits of corporate capitalism.
+"Evangelical" causes include the glorification of guns and violence, a flag-waving nationalism that often becomes idolatrous, opposition to caring for God's creation, and policies that favor the rich over the poor.
+An increasingly prominent feature is hostility to science – not just science like biology that is in tension with some interpretations of Scripture, but also fields like environmental and climate science that don't threaten any Christian doctrine but do threaten corporate profits.

 While Jesus should be the primary thing that comes to mind when Evangelicalism is mentioned,

-I would not object if political/social causes came in second, as long as those positions aligned with the values of Jesus.
+I would not object if social causes came in second, as long as they aligned with the values of Jesus.

 This would be a politics that prioritized loving our neighbors, rejecting the selfishness of consumerism and nationalism, and blessing the poor and marginalized.

-Unfortunately, nowadays not only is politics the first thing many associate with Evangelicalism, but the politics is that of the Religious Right, and now also the alt-right.
+Unfortunately, nowadays not only is politics the main thing many associate with Evangelicalism, but the politics is that of the Religious Right, and now also the alt-right.

 As a follower of Jesus, I cannot claim the Evangelical label if that is what it means.